-Figure 37.
+Figure 36.
 The Rubin Science Platform Portal Aspect

-manipulate and display images, compute derived properties, plot results, and reprocess data using the LSST Science Pipelines (§4.1).
+Science Pipelines (§4.1).
 The environment comes preinstalled with the pipelines and a broad set of widely used astronomical software tools, supporting immediate and flexible data analysis.

 6.5.
 Databases

 The user-facing Aspects of the RSP are supported by several backend databases that store catalog data products, image metadata, and other derived datasets.
 The schema for DP1 and other Rubin databases are available online at https://sdm-schemas.lsst.io.